jdc20181/BeffsBrowser/README.md

+#Version 1.5.4 *Coming soon!*

+*Final 1.5.0 Version*
+A new version is now going into development with 1.5.3 released.
+I need to make sure users can install Version 1.5.3, before I begin working.
+With that in mind and the log list of items I am working on for this version, it could be as late as December before I finish with this release.

-#Version 1.5.3 *In development*
+#Version 1.5.3

-*Delay!
-I am not going to be able to release until I get a few issues taken care of with installation.
-I am working to find a alternative method.
-Updates will be posted as I can get them*

 I am going to be doing a quick fix release sometime this week or next.
 This will be my only attempt in the short term future to deal with the .exe don't work bug, as I said in the issue, I really have no intentions on fixing it any time soon as long as the zip works.